Love letter to a small Japanese grocery store

 Longevity is part of the miracle.
 As far as I know, New Year’s has never been cancelled in over five decades; one year, my grandfather sold his wedding ring to make New Year’s happen.
 Maybe it’s because my father died over twenty-five years ago, and in some families that would mean that my link to his family died, too.
 Maybe I’m more aware of longevity now that I have two daughters to bring to the table.

 Part of the miracle is also what I get to eat.
 At breakfast we’ll sip ozoni and eat its mochi, along with its shiitake mushroom, nori and shungiku.
 We’ll eat my uncle’s sabazushi with pickled mackerel.
-I can’t wait for my cousins’ carefully timed barbequed teriyaki chicken.
+I can’t wait for my cousins’ carefully timed barbequed teriyaki ventolin inhaler albuterol chicken.
 At dinnertime we always start by lining up for Auntie Nesan’s chow mein.
 Another auntie brings arroz con gandules from her husband’s Puerto Rico.
 My Filipina mom will make lumpia; I’ll make sukiyaki using my dad’s recipe.
 My cousins and aunties will stuff the inari zushi and roll the maki zushi.
 There will be teriyaki Spam musubi, oden, crab legs, hijiki, tai, char siu, and umani.
 Dessert has its own table: fruit salad, pies, finger jello, multiple flavors of leche flans.

 As well as we eat, I don’t want this piece to be a “savor the ethnic traditions” one.
 I’m also resisting the predictable family potluck cliché, about every contribution being valuable.